Example Deployment Using ONNX#

 Just-in-Time (JIT) Compilation and Inference#

-After the TensorRT-RTX engine file is built, it can be used to perform inference on input data.
-At the time of the first inference run, just-in-time compilation is performed to select the exact GPU kernels for running on the target machine.
-This step should run very fast (< 5 s) for most models and systems.
-Optional kernel caching can be performed to speed up the time to first inference in subsequent invocations.
+After you build the TensorRT-RTX engine file, you can use it to perform inference on input data.
+At the time of the first inference run, just-in-time compilation selects the exact GPU kernels for running on the target machine.
+This step runs very fast (under 5 seconds) for most models and systems.
+You can perform optional kernel caching to speed up the time to first inference in subsequent invocations.

 tensorrt_rtx --loadEngine=resnet_engine.trt \